heritai/ml_docker_flask/README.md

 **1. Clone the Repository:**

-First, clone the repository to your local machine:
+First, clone this repository to your local machine:

 ```bash
 git clone <your_repository_url>